On some practical challenges of conformal prediction: Introduction

-In this article, we offer new insights into conformal prediction by answering the above questions.
-These new insights suggest that it is challenging to find a hard-and-fast rule for choosing a non-conformity measure.
-In view of this fact and the principle of parsimony, we propose a simple strategy to overcome the aforementioned three challenges simultaneously.
 The remainder of the paper is organized as follows.
 Section~2 answers Questions~(I)--(IX).
-Section~3 details our general strategy to overcome the three practical challenges of conformal prediction.
-Section~4 provides two numerical examples based simulation to demonstrate the excellent performance of the proposed method.
+Section~3 details our proposal.
+Section~4 provides several numerical examples, based on simulation, to demonstrate the performance of the proposed method.
 Section~5 concludes the article with some remarks.
 The insights in Section~2 and the strategy in Section~3 have their counterparts in unsupervised learning, which are given in the Appendix.